Klipper3d/klipper/README.md

 Then follow the instructions in `config/printer-prusa-mini-plus-2020.cfg`, some of which are repeated here.

 To use this config, the firmware should be compiled for the STM32F407.
-When running "make menuconfig", enable "extra low-level configuration setup", select the "128KiB + 512 byte offset" bootloader, and USB communication.
+Run "make menuconfig" and set the following parameters:

+- check `Enable extra low-level configuration options`
+- set `Microcontroller Architecture` to `STMicroelectronics STM32`
+- set `Bootloader offset` to `128KiB + 512 byte offset`
+- set `Clock Reference` to `12 MHz crystal`
+- set `Communication interface` to `USB (on PA11/PA12)`

 Connect the printer to your Raspberry Pi using the printer's micro-USB port.
 If you prefer to remove Prusa's stock bootloader entirely, select the "No bootloader" option.